Taungdwingyi

+Taungdwingyi (တောင်တွင်းကြီး [tàʊɰ̃dwɪ́ɰ̃dʑí]) is a specific town located in Magway Region, Myanmar.
+Its known for Rakhine Pagoda a massive pagoda siiting in Central Taungdwingyi.
+The pagoda underwent the extensive renovations, which were completed in 2013.
+The town has a natural landmark and landscape.

 Town scape

 The town is divided into ten main quarters.
 They are Ohndaw Quarter 1, Ohndaw Quarter 2, Taungbyin Quarter 1, Taungbyin Quarter 2, Shwe-oh Quarter 1, Shwe-oh Quarter 2, Maungdaing Quarter 1, Maungdaing Quarter 2, Shwe Kya-in Quarter 1 and Shwe Kya-in Quarter 2.
 At the center of the town are the Myoma Zay central market, and the Independence Park.
 The Kandawgyi Lake, which used to be a weir in ancient times, is located on the east side, and is ringed by a number of historic Buddhist monasteries.
 Zeya Mingala Shweindaung is the most sacred pagoda in the township.
 The Aung Myin Zeya Rakhine Pagoda located at the western part of the town is the largest pagoda in the township.
 Once, it was in a state of decay and renovation was finished in 2013.

 Economy

 Economic of this town is based on agriculture and trading agricultural products.
 Onion, rice, beans, grains, and sugarcane are grown.
 Peanut oil is also a major product of the town.